 Anthos Service Mesh

 Anthos Service Mesh provides an out-of-the-box mTLS Zero Trust Distributed Architecture microservice mesh that's built on Istio foundations.
-You set up the mesh using an integrated flow.
+You set up the mesh by using an integrated flow.
 Managed Anthos Service Mesh, with Google-managed data and control planes, is supported on GKE.
-An in-cluster control plane is also available, which is suitable for other environments such as Anthos on-premises or Anthos Multi-Cloud.
+An in-cluster control plane is also available, which is suitable for other environments such as Google Distributed Cloud Virtualises or GKE Multi-Cloud.
 Anthos Service Mesh manages identity and certificates for you, providing an Istio-based authorization policy model.

 Anthos Service Mesh relies on fleets for managing multi-cluster service deployment configuration and identity.
 As with Traffic Director, when your workloads operate in a flat (or shared) VPC network connectivity environment, there are no special network connectivity requirements beyond firewall configuration.
 When your architecture includes multiple Anthos Service Mesh clusters across separate VPC networks or networking environments, such as across a Cloud Interconnect connection, you also need an east-west gateway.
 Best practices for networking for Anthos Service Mesh are the same as those that are described in Best practices for GKE networking.